KULeuven-CCIS/idp-authn-jwt/README.md

 We assume that the JWT is signed (using the private key of the account management system) and encrypted (using the public key of the Shibboleth IdP system).

 We used EC-keys to do the signing & encryption.
-The code has some dependencies on those keys, so it is nog interchangeable with RSA-keys without code modifications.
+The code has some dependencies on those keys, so it is not interchangeable with RSA-keys without code modifications.

 In any event the cookie that is configured to contain the JWT will be removed (even if the content cannot be validated).